 Sports injuries, accidents, and the sudden appearance of floaters and flashes in the eye are some of the reasons you and your family might need emergency eye care.
-If you live in Kissimmee or Orlando, Florida, and the surrounding communities, the experienced ophthalmologists at Ramirez & Poulos, MD, PA, can promptly diagnose and treat eye conditions that require quick medical attention.
-If you have eye pain or unexplained vision changes, call the office closest to you or request the next available appointment online.
+If you live in Kissimmee or Orlando, Florida, and the surrounding communities, the experienced physicians at Ramirez & Poulos, MD, PA, can promptly diagnose and treat eye conditions that require quick medical attention.
+If you have eye pain or unexplained vision changes, call our office today.

 Common eye emergencies include: